Even-in-magnetic field part of transverse resistivity as a probe of magnetic transitions

-In the previous section, we have shown that in the Hall geometry, the even component of transverse resistivity can be present even in a common ferromagnet regardless of the geometrical offset.
-In the case of CoFeB, a simple polycrystalline ferromagnet, it originates in the AMR.
-The AMR in ferromagnets can be relatively easily measured and identified because it saturates with the saturation of the magnetization.
-The AMR is, however, not well understood and described in material systems with a more complex spin structure.
-In many cases, it is challenging to distinguish the AMR from the OMR.
-This is mainly because magnetic order in more complex magnets does not necessarily saturate in an achievable magnetic field, and, therefore, the saturation of the AMR is often not reached.
-If we apply current along a high-symmetry crystallographic axis, the ordinary magnetoresistance does not contribute to the even part of the transverse resistivity after removing the geometrical offset ($\rho_\perp^{\rm even}$).
-The quantity $\rho_\perp^{\rm even}$ could, therefore, serve as a good indicator of more complex magnetoresistance signals.
-In the following, we test this approach in a compensated magnetic system with a complex spin structure and phase transitions --- $\rm Mn_5Si_3$ \cite{Reichlova2020, Surgers2014}.
+The AMR in ferromagnets can be measured and identified because it saturates with the saturation of the magnetization.
+The AMR is, however, not so well understood in materials with complex spin texture, and it is challenging to distinguish the AMR from the OMR because antiferromagnets or altermagnets do not necessarily saturate in an achievable magnetic field.
+If we apply current along a high-symmetry crystallographic axis, the OMR does not contribute to $\rho_\perp^{\rm even}$ \cite{Seeman2015}.
+The quantity $\rho_\perp^{\rm even}$ could, therefore, serve as a good indicator of more complex magnetoresistance signals beyond OMR.
+In the following, we test this approach in altermagnetic $\rm Mn_5Si_3$, which exhibits magnetic phase transitions \cite{Reichlova2020, Surgers2014, leiviska2024anisotropy}.
 Our $\rm Mn_5Si_3$ films show a transition between a low-temperature non-collinear magnetic phase AM1 and a high-temperature collinear magnetic phase AM2 at 70~K. The films become paramagnetic at 240~K \cite{Reichlova2020}.
-It was shown that due to their particular spin and crystal symmetry, the epitaxial $\rm Mn_5Si_3$ thin films are altermagnetic candidates \cite{Reichlova2020, Smejkal2022} and can exhibit anomalous Hall effect despite their vanishing magnetization \cite{Reichlova2020}.
+It was shown that due to their particular spin and crystal symmetry, the epitaxial $\rm Mn_5Si_3$ thin films fulfill the altermagnetic symmetry requirements \cite{Reichlova2020, Smejkal2022} and can exhibit anomalous Hall effect despite their vanishing magnetization \cite{Reichlova2020}.
 Interestingly, the Hall effect (the odd part of the transverse voltage) has the same magnitude in the whole temperature range (10--240~K) and, therefore, is insensitive to the magnetic phase transitions \cite{Reichlova2020}.
-Such behaviour is distinct from bulk and polycrystalline Mn$_5$Si$_3$ where the anomalous Hall effect is present only in their non-collinear magnetic phase below $\approx 60$ K \cite{surgers2016}.
-Furthermore, these systems show a N{\' e}el temperature of 100 K which is very different from the one in our epitaxial layers \cite{surgers2016, biniskos2022}.